 March 15, 1870, Bellevue, situated in the northernmost portion of the Commonwealth in Campbell County, was incorporated.
 Bellevue was originally land granted to General James Taylor, who was a general in the War of 1812, as well as a pioneer, banker, and statesman.
 Taylor was one of the wealthiest men in the state of Kentucky.
 In 1848, his estate was valued at more than $4 million.
 His mansion remains on East Third Street in Newport.
 Bellevue, translates from French as “beautiful view,” but it refers—not to the spectacular view of the Cincinnati skyline but—to General Taylor’s family plantation in Virginia, which had derived its name from a nearby creek.

-October 30, 1870, Robert Fox, an elderly mortician, his brother Samuel and Horace Pearce created the first rebellious civil right act in Kentucky that was later to be heard in court.
+October 30, 1870, Robert Fox, an elderly mortician, his brothers Samuel and Horace Pearce, created the first rebellious civil right act in Kentucky that was later to be heard in court.
 They entered into a near empty trolley car at Tenth and Walnut on the Central Passenger line outside the Quinn Chapel in Louisville.
 For black city dwellers, riding a trolley was no ordinary act.
 It was a challenge to the entire social order.
 Before long, a cluster of white drivers surrounded the three black men and began kicking them and shouting racial slurs.
 Then they dragged them off the trolley into the street.
 A crowd seemed ready to erupt in violence just as three police officers arrived on the scene.
 The officers quickly arrested the three men for disorderly conduct and hauled them off to jail.
 They eventually won in a federal court but the civil rights battle had just begun.
-Read the whole story here: http://www.tolerance.org/article/freedom-s-main-line

 May 11, 1871, Robert Fox won a lawsuit in the U.S. district court in Louisville against the Central Passenger Railroad Company for denying him access to its streetcars.
 It was filed in federal court because the state courts did not allow black testimony.
 The monetary award was small—$15—but it represented a huge symbolic victory for Louisville’s black community.
 The day of the ruling and the next day, Louisville witnessed intense and violent demonstrations on their street cars, clogging the streets and wreaking havoc on the city’s public transportation system, culminating with the beating of a black youth, Carey Duncan, who refused to leave a street car.
 On May 13, a meeting with the mayor and railway officials, blacks refused to accept the offer of segregated cars, and facing economic and political issues, the companies agreed to integrate.

-January 29, 1875, Zerelda James, a slaveholder and mother of Jesse and James, lost part of an arm and a young son in a raid on her home in Kentucky by Pinkerton operatives.
+The night of January 25, 1875, Zerelda James, a slaveholder and mother of Jesse and James, lost part of an arm and a young son in a raid on her home in Kentucky by Pinkerton operatives.
 Throughout her life she never surrendered the belief that James and Jessee, were Confederate heroes, not ruthless murderers.
-Ref: A

 February 20, 1877, High Bridge, connecting Jessamine and Mercer counties at the Kentucky River Palisades is completed.
 The Railroad Bridge was the first cantilever bridge in the U.S. and is designated a National Civil Engineering Landmark.
 High Bridge is the tallest bridge above a navigable waterway in North America and the tallest railroad bridge in the world until the early 20th century.
 President Hayes & Gen. Tecumseh Sherman attended the 1879 dedication.
 The current bridge was built around the existing structure in 1911 and expanded to two tracks in 1929.
 In 2005 the state and county jointly reopened a park near the bridge (closed since the mid 1960s) at the top of the palisades above the river.
 It included a restored open air dance pavilion, playground, picnic area, and viewing platform that overlooks the bridge and river’s edge from the top of the palisades.